European Leaders and Ukraine Discuss Peace Talks Amid Russian Control

 Conflicting messages

-Earlier last week, Ukraine's president visited Washington DC.
-When Volodymyr Zelenskyj met Donald Trump, many believed that there would be announcements about new, more advanced robot deliveries to Ukraine to put pressure on Russia.
+Earlier last week, Ukraine's President visited Washington DC.
+When Volodymyr Zelenskyj met with Donald Trump, many believed that announcements would be made about new, more advanced robot deliveries to Ukraine to put pressure on Russia.

-Such an announcement did not come.
-Trump, who had spoken on the phone with Russia's president Vladimir Putin before the meeting, is said to have again suggested major Ukrainian concessions to the Russians.
-Putin "will take something" of what has been conquered, said the American president in a TV interview.
+No such announcement was made.
+Trump, who had spoken on the phone with Russian President Vladimir Putin before the meeting, is said to have again suggested major Ukrainian concessions to the Russians.
+Putin "will take something" of what has been conquered, said the American President in a TV interview.

-"Russia's delaying tactics have shown time and time again that Ukraine is the only party that means business with peace.
+"Russia's delaying tactics have shown time and time again that Ukraine is the only party that is serious about peace.
 We can all see that Putin continues to choose violence and destruction", the European leaders, including Zelenskyj, write.

 The following leaders have signed the European and Ukrainian response: